seek-oss/skuba/docs/deep-dives/buildkite.md

 ---

-Buildkite is SEEK's CI/CD platform of choice.
+Buildkite is SEEK's [CI/CD] platform of choice.
-This topic details common issues you may run into and their solutions.
+See [Builds at SEEK] for more information.

+This topic details Buildkite integration features baked into **skuba**, as well as common issues faced when running your project on a Buildkite agent.

 ---

+## Buildkite annotations

+Coming soon!

+---

-## My agent exits with status -1
+## Buildkite agent exits with status -1

 **Scenario:**
-you're running a **skuba** command like [`skuba lint`], and observe the following error message on a Buildkite step:
+you're running a **skuba** command like [`skuba build-package`] or [`skuba lint`], and observe the following error message on a Buildkite step:

 > Exited with status -1 (process killed or agent lost; see the timeline tab for more information)